ydesta3/StalkFinance/README.md

    -- Tabular news display
    -- Tap gesture recognizer to send user to Safari to read full text of synopsis.

-* Chat
+* WatchList
-   * Public Chat Room Display
+   -- Enables users to see simple stats about all of the stocks they've liked

-   -- Chat Room Conversation Thread
+* Search
-   -- Allows users post chats to a particular room thread
+   -- Enables users to search for any stock/crypto and view it's details

 ### 3. Navigation